sfeuerriegel/ResearchGroupTools/README.md

 #> y ~ x1 + x2 + x3 + dummies
 ```

 -   `regression()` is a customized, all-in-one routine for ordinary least squares with optional dummy variables.
 It can filter for a subset of observations, remove outliers at a certain cutoff and remove dummies that are `NA`.
+It also changes to covariance matrix internally if desired (note: this requires a different estimator from `sandwich`).

 ``` r
 x1 <- 1:100